zogzog/cubicweb/doc/tutorials/advanced/part04_ui-base.rst

 You'll have to answer some questions, as we've seen in `an earlier post`_.

-Now that everything is tested, I can transfer the new code to the production server, `apt-get upgrade` cubicweb and its dependencies, and eventually upgrade the production instance.
+Now that everything is tested, I can transfer the new code to the production server, `pip install` CubicWeb and its dependencies, and eventually upgrade the production instance.